Celebrating 20 years of community-led development "The Apache Way"

-Most projects do their work on their email@example.com mailing list.
+Most projects do their work on their firstname.lastname@example.org mailing list.
 Some projects also have a user@ mailing lists for more general or non-technical questions, or have a general@ mailing list in addition.
-Every project should have a clear Mailing Lists page that has instructions for subscribing to the list and for reading the archives.
+Every project should have a clear Mailing Lists page that has instructions for subscribing to their lists and for reading the archives.

 PMC Chairs SHALL be subscribed to the board@ mailing lists to ensure that they are aware of Foundation level issues that may affect their project.
 Note that board@ is a privately-archived mailing list (thus, you should not forward information from board@ elsewhere); however as an officer of the ASF PMC Chairs are allowed to subscribe.